facebook/react-native-website/docs/_getting-started-macos-ios.md

 #### CocoaPods

 [CocoaPods](https://cocoapods.org/) is built with Ruby and it will be installable with the default Ruby available on macOS.
-You can use a Ruby Version manager, however we recommend that you use the standard Ruby available on macOS unless you know what you're doing.

-Using the default Ruby install will require you to use `sudo` when installing gems.
+Using the default Ruby available on macOS will require you to use `sudo` when installing gems.
 (This is only an issue for the duration of the gem installation, though.)

 ```shell
 sudo gem install cocoapods
 ```

+Otherwise you can use a Ruby version manager, such as `rbenv`.
+Apps created with the command `npx react-native init` described below are configured to work well with `rbenv` and will pick the correct Ruby version requested by the template.

 For more information, please visit [CocoaPods Getting Started guide](https://guides.cocoapods.org/using/getting-started.html).